 8. Cover up in thin flowing cloths

-9. Hydrate your skin with cooled moisturizer or after-sun cream
+9. Hydrate your skin with a cooling moisturizer or after-sun cream

 10. Cool off at a waterpark or fountain (if allowed)

 Did you know many cities have cool attractions like waterparks?
 Or aqua parks?
-Play around in the water all day, go from the highest slide and go tubbing in your floaty device!
-The Illa Fantasia Waterpark near Barcelona is a great option to avoid the heat wave in Spain.
+Play around in the water all day, go from the highest slide and go tubing in your floaty device!
+The Illa Fantasia Waterpark near Barcelona is a great option to avoid the heatwave in Spain.

-11. Avoid waiting in line, buy skip the line tickets online
+11. Avoid waiting in line, purchase time-slotted tickets online

-Waiting in line is never a good idea in my book, but especially not during a heat wave in Europe.
+Waiting in line is never a good idea in my book, but especially not during a heatwave in Europe.
 Standing for hours in the blistering sun can be avoided as many big attractions have skip-the-line tickets or prebooked time-slotted ticket options.

 Some come at an extra fee of 2 or 3 euros but others are the exact same price.
 All you have to do is go online and purchase in advance.

-Notorious are the lines around the Vatican, waiting to get in the museum.
-I just buy skip-the-line Vatican tickets online, walk straight passed all the people waiting and enjoy the grandeur that is air-conditioning (and fine art of course).
+Notorious are the lines around the Vatican, waiting to get into the museum.
+I just bought skip-the-line Vatican tickets online, walk straight past all the people waiting and enjoy the grandeur that is air-conditioning (and the fine art of course).

 12. Take a siesta

-In case you do get struck by a heatstroke, try to cool down with above mentioned tips of crushed ice and cool cloth on your wrist or bandana around your head or neck.
+In case you do get struck by a heatstroke, try to cool down with the above-mentioned tips of crushed ice and a cooling cloth on your wrist or bandana around your head or neck.
 If things don’t improve, seek medical help.